 Inside, the Memorial Chamber is dedicated to Canada’s fallen.
 Normally, stone altars within the chamber display the Books of Remembrance, which list the names of every Canadian who has died in service.
 Due to the ongoing restoration of the Centre Block, the Memorial Chamber is currently closed to the public.
 For the duration of the renovations, the Books of Remembrance are on display in the Room of Remembrance in the West Block of the Parliament Buildings; however, all public tours of Parliament Hill are currently suspended due to COVID-19.
 The Canadian Virtual War Memorial allows you to search online for the names of fallen soldiers in the Books of Remembrance.

 A few short blocks south of the Parliament Hill, tree-shaded Confederation Park is a welcoming public park.

 National Aboriginal Veterans Monument

 An estimated 12,000 Indigenous Canadians served in the First World War, the Second World War and the Korean War, and this monument recognizes their sacrifices.
 Sculpted by Lloyd Pinay of the Peepeekisis First Nation in Saskatchewan, it depicts four Indigenous warriors, accompanied by four spirit guides—a wolf, a bear, an elk and a buffalo.
 Atop the statue is a large eagle with wings spread, representing the Thunderbird (Creator).
 The National Aboriginal Veterans Association commissioned the memorial and raised funds for its creation.
 Former governor general Adrienne Clarkson unveiled it on National Aboriginal Day (now National Indigenous Peoples Day) in June 2001.
-Usually, a ceremony takes place here on National Aboriginal Veterans Day, November 8, although plans will likely change in 2020 due to pandemic restrictions.
+Usually, a ceremony takes place here on National Aboriginal Veterans Day, November 8.

 Tip: When taking a photo of the monument in the warmer seasons, try to capture the pretty garden beds that surround it.